Sawuare/misk/README.txt

-Here is my terminal software, including programs and libraries for terminal control, audio, graphics, physics, mathematics, utility, and fun.
-Some programs use features of POSIX or Linux, so I recommend GNU/Linux for using them.
+Misk is a collection of miscellaneous terminal software.
+It includes programs and libraries for terminal control, audio, graphics, mathematics, utility, and fun.
+Some programs use features of POSIX or Linux, so GNU/Linux is recommended for using them.

 The programs and libraries in here are: